Planting

 Scapes

-When scapes begin to appear, sometime in June for us.
-This is the signal to stop fertilizing if using a liquid fertilizer.
+When scapes begin to appear, sometime in June, this is the signal to stop fertilizing if using a liquid fertilizer.
 Once the scapes reach full curl, remove them at the top of the leaves.
 We go through every other day till there are no more.
 It usually takes us about two weeks or so from start to finish.
 Removing the scapes will allow the energy meant for seed making to be redirected back into the bulb, making it larger.
 This will be more noticeable in some varieties and less in others.
 Softnecks that bolt are more likely to bolt down near the bulb.
 Those cannot be broken off without damaging the entire plant.
 2025 Update: We started pulling the scapes earlier this year, taking them as soon as they were long enough to get a good grip on.
 We also started pulling them out rather than snapping off.
 We were still able to get a lot of scape material because of pulling them and the plants sized up really well.
 It is hard to know how much to ascribe to pulling the scapes earlier or not.
 We also planted earlier and used the comfrey fertilizer.
 This was not a scientifically performed study.
 But there didn’t seem to be any negative effect from pulling rather than snapping.

 Harvesting